4 Labyrinths to Visit in West Virginia

 3. Worldwide Labyrinth Finder - Find a labyrinth to walk near you, or while on vacation

-I am a maze artist but I have never made any mazes from Maryland.
+I am a maze artist but I have never made any mazes from West Virginia.
 If you have suggestions - drop me a note.
 Otherwise here are some mazes of famous buildings:

 Taj Mahal Maze